 Home > Our School > What we offer

-One of the biggest advantages of a Carncot education is the individual learning attention possible through smaller class sizes.
-The first three years are the most crucial for establishing the Carncot work ethic and setting up the learning strategies, which will stand our children in good stead for their whole lives.
+One of the biggest advantages of a Carncot education is the individual learning attention made possible through favourable pupil to teacher ratios.
+The first three years are the most crucial for establishing the Carncot work-ethic and setting up the learning strategies that will stand our children in good stead for their whole lives.
 To achieve this, we carefully manage class sizes to balance school roll growth while maintaining an appropriate ratio of learners to teachers.
 Targeted class sizes start at around 18 for NE to Year 2, raising to 22 for Year 3 and 24 for the remainder of the school.
 The employment of specialist teachers further enhances the favourability of the pupil to teacher ratio.

 Structure though is part of our learning culture and we see it as the key to success.
 Each pupil has their own desk, within their own classroom.
 They know who their class teacher is.
 Each pupil is accountable for their learning, and their teachers personalise the class learning programmes to challenge, motivate and inspire personal excellence.

-Right from Year 1, Carncot pupils leave their classrooms to take lessons with our subject-specialist teachers or have subject-specialist teachers supplement their home class teachers for certain subjects.
+Right from Year 1, Carncot pupils either leave their classrooms to take lessons with our subject-specialist teachers or have subject-specialist teachers supplement their home class teachers for certain subjects.
 Specialists, passionate about their areas of teaching expertise, reinforce children’s skills and confidence in areas such as mathematics, science, art, physical education and languages.
 One of the reasons why our students transition so well into secondary school is due to the similar style of learning employed at Carncot.

 Our focus on pastoral care and well-being is underpinned by the notion that happy children are free to learn, along with our school values: respect, integrity, caring, honesty, excellence and responsibility (RICHER).
 It’s a team effort, which includes various members from the school community, including the principal, teacher mentor, a dedicated Year 8 Gold Badge leader, peer mediator coordinators and playground peer mediators.
 The Carncot buddy system pairs older students as buddies and mentors with younger ones, and experience shows it has become a special part of student life at Carncot, as have the ongoing inter-House competitions with friendly rivalry to the fore!